rust-lang/rfcs/text/0000-interrupt-calling-conventions.md

 - Backup all registers on the stack that are not preserved by the C calling convention
   - This includes all registers except `RBX`, `RSP`, `RBP`, and `R12`–`R15` (these are restored by `extern "C"` functions)
-  - This also includes floating point and SSE state, which can be huge (unless we are sure that the interrupt handler does not use them)
+  - This also includes floating point and SSE state, which can be huge (unless we are sure that the interrupt handler does not use the corresponding registers)
 - Align the stack on a 16-byte boundary (required by the C calling convention)
 - Copy the arguments (passed on the stack) into registers (where the C calling convention expects them)
 - Call the Rust function